A nearly Blackwell-optimal policy gradient method: Experimental setup

 \subsection{Algorithm parameters}

-Below, we list the default parameter values and settings of \algrefand{alg:gainbiasbarrier_optim}{alg:gradfisher_sampling}. \begin{itemize} \item The policy parameterization is described in \appref{app:polparam}.
+Below, we list the default parameter values and settings of \algrefand{alg:gainbiasbarrier_optim}{alg:gradfisher_sampling}. \begin{itemize} \item The policy parameterization is described in \secref{sec:polparam}.
 There are $1681 (=41^2)$ combination of $\theta_0$ and $\theta_1$ used as initial policy parameter values.
-They come from a subset $\tilde{\Theta}$ of the parameter space $\Theta$ in the range of $-10$ to $+10$ with $0.5$ resolution in each dimension.
+They come from a discretized version of the parameter space $\Theta$ in the range of $-10$ to $+10$ with $0.5$ resolution in each dimension.

 \item The tolerance for gain-optimization convergence is $\epsilon \gets 10^{-4}$.
 The $\ell_2$-norm is used.